TkTech/pysimdjson/README.md

 creation of Python objects, not the actual parsing of the document.
 You can avoid all of this overhead by ignoring parts of the document you don't want.

-pysimdjson supports this in two ways - the use of JSON pointers via `at()`, or proxies for objects and lists.
+pysimdjson supports this in two ways - the use of JSON pointers via `at_pointer()`, or proxies for objects and lists.

 ```python
 import simdjson